aljazsim/validation-framework-for-typescript/Readme.md

 and many more.
 See the complete list down below.
 They all start with either "Must" or "Cannot".

-Using validation attributes is simple and requires little code to write, keeping your classes short and easy to understand.
-Making your own custom validation attributes is easy to do (see section on extending Validation Framework).
+Using validation decorators is simple and requires little code to write, keeping your classes short and easy to understand.
+Making your own custom validation decorators is easy to do (see section on extending Validation Framework).
-Not all validation attributes can be used with all property types.
-For example using MustMatch attribute on a number property makes no sense and will be ignored:
+Not all validation decorators can be used with all property types.
+For example using MustMatch validation decorator on a number property makes no sense and will be ignored:

  ```typescript
 import { MustMatch, Validatable } from "validation-framework";